-Cons: If aisle space is at a premium, Toyota's Stand-up Rider Forklift is a better choice vs. the 3-Wheel.
-The stand-up machine also enables the operator to work more efficiently if they are on and off the forklift a lot, building orders for example.
+Cons: If aisle space is at a premium, Toyota's Stand-up Rider Forklift is a better choice than the 3-wheel.
+The minimum aisle width for Toyota’s stand-up forklift is 115”, versus 120” for the 3-wheel.

 Toyota Stand-Up Rider Lift Truck

-- If your operators are on and off the forklift a lot
+- Your operators need to get on and off the forklift a lot

-Cons: This machine is only available with cushion tires.
-Choose the 3-wheel electric if you need a smaller lift truck that can operate outdoors or on a rough surface.
-Also, some operators do not like to drive this type of lift as you cannot sit down.
+Cons: Toyota’s stand-up forklift is only available with cushion tires.
+If you need a small lift truck that can operate outdoors or on a rough surface, Toyota’s 3-wheel forklift is a better option.

 In Summary: both forklifts are a good choice for narrow-aisle warehouses or other operations with tight spaces.

-- The stand-up counterbalanced rider is better if your operators are on and off the forklift a lot.
-It can also operate in narrower aisles.
+- The electric stand-up forklift is better if operators must get on and off the truck throughout their shift.

-We invite you to test drive either of these products our state of the art demo center in Livermore, CA. Contact us online or by phone to schedule your test drive, or with any questions you may have:
+If you’re reading this in the Bay Area, we invite you to test drive these forklifts at our state-of-the-art demo center in Livermore, CA. Contact us online or by phone to schedule your test drive, or with any questions you may have: